Table of Contents

 3. Decide on Where in NYC You Want to Live

 The next step in renting an apartment in NYC is to decide in what neighborhood you want to live in.
 There are plenty of wonderful neighborhoods throughout NYC, offering something for everyone and every budget.
-Of course, you'll want to choose a neighborhood that you can afford and which has the amenities you need, whether that means safety, great schools, world-class entertainment, or an easy commute.
+Of course, you'll want to choose a neighborhood that you can afford, and that has the amenities you need, whether that means safety, great schools, world-class entertainment, or an easy commute.

 4. Search Available NYC Apartments